snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/index.md

 </Tabs>

 :::tip For Single Page Apps
-On a single-page app, the page URL might change without the page being reloaded.
+On an SPA, the page URL might change without the page being reloaded.
 Whenever an event is fired, the Tracker checks whether the page URL has changed since the last event.
 If it has, the page URL is updated and the URL at the time of the last event is used as the referrer.
 If you use `setCustomUrl`, the page URL will no longer be updated in this way.
 Similarly if you use `setReferrerUrl`, the referrer URL will no longer be updated in this way.

 To use `setCustomUrl` within an SPA, call it before all `trackPageView` calls.